George Eugeniou: Early life and career

 He trained at Morley College, where he met Frank Drew, who gave him free lessons in diction and voice.
-With Drew's help, Eugeniou received a scholarship at the Webber Douglas Academy of Dramatic Art, where he won a Spotlight and a Webber Cup awards for his acting abilities.
+With Drew's help, Eugeniou received a scholarship at the Webber Douglas Academy of Dramatic Art, where he won Spotlight and Webber Cup awards for his acting abilities.

 Theatre

 In 1954 he joined Dundee Repertory Theatre company in Scotland as assistant stage manager, while also performing small parts.
 Then, he returned to London and joined a Cypriot amateur group under the auspices of The Cypriot Brotherhood with Paul Stasino, Anna Koutayiar and Theo Moreas.
 One year later he joined Sir Donald Wolfit's company which was performing the play The Strong are Lonely, touring all the major cities of England ending at Piccadilly Theatre first and then at the Haymarket Theatre.
 In 1956, he joined Joan Littlewood's Theatre Workshop in Stratford East with several productions, including The Quare Fellow by Brendan Behan.